pymivn/ctf/README.md

 recognition (deep learning) to solve is way over thinking, and wrong.
 - Again, low effort methods should be tried, e.g XOR with 6 first chars of flag while easy, could be solution (and no tool can auto-decrypt that)
+- Look at file carefully, one with many empty lines may misunderstood as ended.
+  Ctrl-A to highlight text same color with background.
 - When writing code search for flag (e.g in many webpages), the flag may start with `sdctf`, but as nothing says flag would in the pages, try check shorter word, e.g `sdc` is the domain name of the CTF site.